wozhu6104/eb-solys/README.md

 * Linux (see https://github.com/Elektrobit/eb-solys-target-agent) and
 * Android (see https://github.com/Elektrobit/eb-solys-android-agent).

-The EB solys GUI is built on Eclipse RCP and is running on the host machine and allows an expressive and comprehensive system analysis by correlating and aggregating the collected runtime data across different data sources in a single place.
+The EB solys GUI is built on Eclipse RCP and is running on the host machine.
+It allows for an expressive and comprehensive system analysis by correlating and aggregating the collected runtime data across different data sources in a single place.
 The host application provides extensible means for data analysis.
-It is equipped with a rich set of visualizations tools like charts, tables and a communication graph out of the box and can be extended through custom HTML visualizations.
+It is equipped with a rich set of visualization tools like charts, tables and a communication graph out of the box and can be extended through custom HTML visualizations.

 ## Extensibility and Adaptability

-EB solys is designed with the capability to be adaptable, customizable and extensible to the concrete project specific environment:
+EB solys is designed to be adaptable, customizable and extensible to the concrete project specific environment:

 * Use the **built-in Script Engine** to add new functionality by accessing the EB solys raw data and resources
 * Hook in your own **Decoder**, that transforms arbitrary non-primitive data (e.g. binary payload) into structured readable text